 Working in Shanghai

 The importance of trade and manufacturing in Shanghai should not be underestimated, however.
-The city’s bustling harbour is still the largest cargo port in the world, while heavy industries such as steel making, shipbuilding and car manufacturing play an integral role in the city’s economy.
+The city’s bustling harbour is still one of the largest cargo ports in the world, while heavy industries such as steel making, shipbuilding and car manufacturing play an integral role in the city’s economy.

 Shanghai has a reputation for being one of the best places for expats to find a job in China.
 At the same time, however, competition for positions has increased dramatically.
 Companies are increasingly looking to workers from China and elsewhere in Asia to fill positions at lower wages than Western expats.

 One result is that salaries and relocation packages are perhaps not as lucrative as they used to be.
 In this environment, contract negotiation becomes especially important for expatriates, while a knowledge of Mandarin and local experience are good ways to get ahead of the competition.